How to get your matric results

 - they were absent from the writing of one or more question papers due to ill-health or other unforeseen circumstances.

 Application forms will be available at schools offering the NSC, district offices, the

 WCED Examination Client Service Centre at Grand Central and on the WCED website.

 The closing date for NSC May/June 2020 supplementary examination applications is 31 January 2020.

 Any enquiries related to the NSC supplementary examination can be forwarded to .

 What if I want to have my papers remarked?

 To have your paper remarked, you would need to have failed 1 or more subjects in the National Senior Certificate/ABET Level 4 Examinations.
 However, if you passed, you may qualify after writing a letter of motivation.
 The WCED provides more guidelines here.

-There are a number of globally recognised and accredited universities, universities of technology and FET colleges in the Western Cape.
+There are several globally recognised and accredited universities, universities of technology and Technical Vocational Education and Training (TVET) colleges in the Western Cape.
 Depending on the type of pass you achieved, you can apply at the following institutions: